kshntn/EmoAR/README.md

 2. Cleaning the FER 2013 dataset, a small dataset (28.000 grayscale images, 48x48) taken from Kaggle

-				1.  the dataset is unbalanced
+	i. the dataset is unbalanced

 				2.  some images are ambiguous and have mixed emotions.